mandrasch/pet-project-analytics/README.md

 Pet Project Analytics allows you to track pageviews for multiple webpages within WordPress - in a private, cookie-less way.
 Inspiration were services like Plausible, Fathom Analytics, umami, matomo & co.

+This is a fork of the [ibericode/koko-analytics/](https://github.com/ibericode/koko-analytics/), an awesome WordPress plugin created by [Danny van Kooten](https://github.com/dannyvankooten).

 🚧 Status: Work in progress / not intended for live usage yet. 🚧

-This is a fork of the [ibericode/koko-analytics/](https://github.com/ibericode/koko-analytics/), a WordPress plugin created by [Danny van Kooten](https://github.com/dannyvankooten).

 ## Local Development